MathieuRita/MVA_BML_DropoutUncertainty/README.md

 - `utils.py` : provides the useful function to construct Pytorch Dataset object and loader and preprocessing functions

-- `experiments.ipynb` : progressive notebook to present the diverse experiments
+- `Experiments.ipynb` : progressive notebook to present the diverse experiments

 ## Experiments

-All the experiments are gathered in the notebook  `experiments.ipynb` .
+All the experiments are gathered in the notebook  `Experiments.ipynb` .
 It provides a code that has been commented step by step .
-The notebook is organized in the parts:
+The notebook is organized in three parts:

 - __Part 1__: Run an experiment (tutorial).
 This first part shows step by step how we ran our experiments.
 If you want to reproduce a single experiment, you just have to run this part